superzrb126/learning/Docker-0.5.0:-external-volumes,-advanced-networking,-self-hosted-registry.md

 ### Static port allocation

-You now have the option to specify which public port should be redirected to your container.
-If you don't specify a public port, docker will revert to its usual method and allocate a random public port for you.
+When redirecting a port to a container, you can now specify *which* public port to redirect.
+If you don't specify a public port, docker will revert to allocating a random public port.

+For example:

 - `-p 80:5000` redirects public port 80 to private port 80
 - `-p 80` redirects a random public port to private port 80